roister/ux301-archlinux/README.md

     `Unable to send file to MTP device: PTP Layer error 02ff: get_storage_freespace(): could not get storage info.` The workaround is to do manual music management via the filesystem.

-* Keyboard gets reset when switching between users, and keyboard remaps set to run on proper login aren't rerun then.

-* Display config gets messed up after having TV connected via mini dispaly port (not sure about HDMI).

 * High DPI and mixed DPI setups not handled well.
 See:
   * http://blogs.gnome.org/alexl/2013/06/28/hidpi-support-in-gnome/
   * http://vincent.jousse.org/tech/archlinux-retina-hidpi-macbookpro-xmonad/

-* Touch events spread out and take effect across the external display when one is connected.

-* Put Windows extension doesn't work well.

-* Copying multiple lines in tmux generates random text in adjacent panes.
-* copying into system clipboard (e.g. in vim) doesn't copy to tmux clipboard

 ## Questions